catseye/Chrysoberyl/README.markdown

 It does not contain only those things produced by Cat's Eye Technologies;
 in theory, anything can be in it.
-In these cases, the entry may consist simply of commentary on the item.
+In these cases, the entry may consist simply of commentary on the item, or a short explanation of how it relates to Cat's Eye Technologies.

 General Format
 --------------